Skip navigation

 Making a meaningful difference to the lives of migrants and people seeking sanctuary in Northern Ireland.

-The Migration Justice Project builds on a long history of immigration work at Law Centre NI.
+The Migration Justice Project builds on a long history of immigration work at the Law Centre.
 We have a pioneering and dynamic team who are passionate about making a difference to the lives of migrants in Northern Ireland.

 Resources

-Our resources and legal briefings (below) are aimed at people seeking sanctuary, and those supporting them from the community & voluntary sector.
-Always FREE to download, our publications aim to help you understand the immigration and asylum landscape in Northern Ireland.
+Our resources and legal briefings are aimed at people seeking sanctuary, and those supporting them from the community and voluntary sector.
+Always free to download, our publications aim to help you understand the immigration and asylum landscape in Northern Ireland.

 Get in touch: migrationjustice@lawcentreni.org